-This trail goes around the volcano, ascending on the west via the Chemin de Dames (Road of the Ladies), marked in yellow.
-For the descent, the trail passes by Col de l'Echelle (Ladder Hill), an impressive area littered with boulders from the 1976 eruptions.
+Once at the volcano, the trail ascends on the west via the Chemin de Dames (Road of the Ladies), marked in yellow.
+(For the descent, the trail passes by Col de l'Echelle (Ladder Hill), an impressive area littered with boulders from the 1976 eruptions.)

 An information board (if you read French) gives the history of this volcano, which is a relatively young one.
 During the last thousand years, La Soufriere has shown considerable activity, marking the Basse-Terre region with lava lahars (flows) and heavy storm clouds.

-Approaching the west and northwest slopes, you'll border a zone that did not suffer the destructive effects of the last eruption; where the flora is intact.
+Approaching the west and northwest slopes, you'll border a zone that did not suffer the destructive effects of the last eruption.
+There, the flora is intact.

-As you reach l'Eboulement (the landslide) Faujas after less than a half-hour of walking, you'll see peat-mosses, lichens and mountain pineapples hanging on the fault.
+As you reach l'Eboulement Faujas after less than a half-hour of walking, you'll see peat-mosses, lichens and mountain pineapples hanging on the fault.

-The panoramic view is exceptional: the southwest of Basse-Terre, the Caribbean Seaa, and closer by summits like Nez Casse ("Broken Nose") and Carmichael.
-Looking toward La Soufriere, the volcano shows its teeth--an amalgam of precariously balanced rocks.
+The panoramic view is exceptional: the southwest of Basse-Terre, the Caribbean Sea, and close by are the summits of Nez Casse ("Broken Nose") and Carmichael.
+Looking toward the summit of La Soufriere, the volcano shows its teeth--an amalgam of precariously balanced rocks.

 A few minutes later you will arrive at the north-south Great Fault, also called the "North Crevice."
-Its sheer walls, 60 meters high, are barren of vegetation.
+Its sheer walls, 180 feet high (60 meters), are barren of vegetation.